mjgs/routes-builder/Readme.md

   The grouping is useful for feature development, all routes in the same route file will have that as the group name.

-  Handler modules export a javascript object containing the handler functions.
-You can have as many handler functions in a file as you want.
+  Handler modules export a javascript object containing the handler functions, as many handler functions in a file as you want.

   handlers/homepage.js: